jeffdapaz/VisualChatGPTStudio/README.md

 ## ⚠ ATTENTION!!!
 Since version 2.0.0 we have a breaking change.

-Due to the discontinuation of Completation Models by OpenAI (more information [here](https://openai.com/blog/gpt-4-api-general-availability)), this extension no longer provide support for these models.
+Due to the discontinuation of Completion Models by OpenAI (more information [here](https://openai.com/blog/gpt-4-api-general-availability)), this extension no longer provide support for these models.

 From now on, all requests to OpenAI will be made using Chat Models, which are at the moment GPT-3.5-TURBO, GPT-3.5-TURBO-16K E GPT-4.